js3560750/Hermes/README.md

 2. Real-time indicator analysis and calculation, currently supports three types of MACD\RSI\BOLL
 3. Provide a variety of trading strategies, such as trading strategies based on MACD fluctuations, trading strategies based on real-time price changes, etc.
 4. Complete transaction order management system, support tracking stop profit and stop loss, segment stop profit and stop loss, time stop profit and stop loss, etc.
+5. Supports market backtest analysis in the past 2 years, which can be used to quickly backtest trading strategies and obtain strategy profit and loss results
-5. Transaction action and market email reminder
+6. Transaction action and market email reminder
-6. Swagger can be used to query all account and transaction information
+7. Swagger can be used to query all account and transaction information
-7. Complete transaction action logging
+8. Complete transaction action logging

 # How
 1. Configure your own Binance Trading API KEY in ApiKeyConfig